meta-nitin/Design-Patterns/README.md

 ### Observer (Pub-Sub)
 Lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
 It defines a one-to-many dependency between objects so that when one object (the subject) changes state, all its dependents (observers) are notified and updated automatically.

-Usage --
+Usage -
-	1.	when some objects in your app must observe others, but only for a limited time or in specific cases
+1. When some objects in your app must observe others, but only for a limited time or in specific cases
-	2.	often used in event handling systems
+2. Often used in event handling systems

 ```java
 // Subscriber interface